Verify Backlinks · FAQ

 Where do I find the main per-link fields in the Excel?

-In the Results tab you’ll see the core per-link fields defined in the Explanation tab: Link, Follow type, Risk label, Toxic score, Toxic explanation, Placement, Topical score, Manipulation pattern score, Link power, Indexing recommendation, and Original row number.
+In the Results tab you can review link-level fields such as Link, Follow type, Risk label, Toxic score, Toxic explanation, Placement, Topical score, Manipulation pattern score, Link power, Link quality score, Indexing recommendation and Original row number.

 What does “language context” mean in the audit?

-Language context captures whether the backlink page language matches the language your project targets.
-In the Results tab you’ll see fields such as Target language, Detected language, Language category, Language relation, Language naturalness, and the Language score modifier.
-These help explain why a link can look clean but still be a poor fit for your audience or niche.
+Language context shows whether the backlink page language matches the target language of your project.
+The Results tab can include Target language, Detected language, Language category, Language relation, Language naturalness and Language score modifier.

 What is the Risk label and how is it different from Toxic score?

-Risk label reflects content safety and can be adult, gambling, drugs, violence, or clean.
-Toxic score reflects SEO risk and ranges from 0 (good) to 100 (extremely bad).
-They measure different risks and both appear per link in Results and in the PDF legend.
+Risk label reflects content safety and can be clean, adult, gambling or drugs.
+Toxic score reflects SEO risk and ranges from 0, which is good, to 100, which is extremely bad.
+They measure different types of risk and both appear per link.

 What does Follow type mean in your audit?

-Follow type is the link attribute result for that backlink URL.
-It can be dofollow, nofollow, no link (backlink not found), or error (page could not be fetched).
-Follow type is shown per link in Results and counted in Summary.
+Follow type is the detected link attribute result for that backlink URL.
+It can show dofollow, nofollow, no link when the backlink is not found, or error when the page could not be fetched.

 What is Topical score (0–100)?